hsivov/Towns/README.md

 * Ivaylo takes the role "Editor"
 * Nikolay takes the role "Shuffler"
-* Anelia takes the role "Styler"
+* Eliay takes the role "Styler"